deezbills vs Monarch

 How much does deezbills cost compared to Monarch?

 Monarch is $14.99 USD a month or $99.99 USD a year, billed in US dollars, which lands around $140 CAD a year at typical exchange rates. deezbills is $17.99 CAD a month or $149.99 CAD a year, billed in Canadian dollars with a 14-day free trial.
 Similar money; the difference is what it buys.
-Monarch is a polished dashboard over synced accounts, deezbills is a plan that runs itself and answers one question: what is safe to spend today.
+Monarch is a polished dashboard over synced accounts. deezbills is a self-updating plan that turns bills, goals, debt, timing, and real take-home pay into one safe-to-spend number.
 Prices checked June 2026 and may change.

 Does deezbills sync my bank accounts like Monarch does?